space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

 Your Meal Ratings site was successful and you have been tasked with adding some new features.

 Anonymous users can still use your site but your site should now allow users to create accounts and have ratings they have made persist through logins using Django's built-in authentication system.
-MealRating votes from anonymous users should still be persisted and count towards a Meal's number of votes and avgRating().
+Anonymous users may not add new meals but MealRating votes from anonymous users should still be persisted and count towards a Meal's number of votes and avgRating().

 https://docs.djangoproject.com/en/3.2/topics/auth/